hendellcosta/3D-Flip-Card-Design/README.md

 Hey Guys!

-That's my final project for a flip card design on to practice.
+That's my final project for a flip card design only to practice.
 Made with HTML, CSS and JavaScript.

 <div class="Title">